Dr. Pamela H. Baker

 As a full-time faculty member at George Mason University, I have taught a variety of special education courses, mentored graduate student research projects, and studied ways to facilitate the responsible inclusions of learners with special needs.
-Prior to making the move to higher education, I was the coordinator of a day treatment center for students with behavioral disorders in Newport News, VA.
+Prior to making the move to higher education with an Ed.D. in Leadership Studies, I was the coordinator of a day treatment center for students with behavioral disorders in Newport News, VA.
 Our program supported students from six different school districts.
 Even though I enjoyed my time in administration, my heart has always been in the classroom.
 My masters degree is in the areas of Learning Disabilities and Emotional/Behavioral Disorders.
-I have taught students with special needs in a variety of settings from inclusion to self-contained, mostly grades 6-12.
-I have also taught math in the regular education setting at both the middle and high school levels as General Mathematics was my initial licensure area.
+I have taught students with special needs in a variety of settings from inclusive to self-contained, mostly grades 6-12.
+I have also taught math in the general education setting at both the middle and high school levels as General Mathematics was my initial licensure area.
 My undergraduate background is Psychology.

 - Preparation of Teachers and Administrators